starship/starship/docs/zh-CN/config/README.md

 ## Username

-`username` 组件显示当前活跃的用户名。 此组件只有满足以下条件之一时才会被显示：
+The `username` module shows active user's username.
+The module will be shown if any of the following conditions are met:

-- 当前用户是 root
+- The current user is root
-- 当前用户与登录用户不相同
+- The current user isn't the same as the one that is logged in
-- 用户正通过 SSH 会话连接访问
+- The user is currently connected as an SSH session
-- 字段 `show_always` 被设置为 true
+- The variable `show_always` is set to true

 ::: tip